we always focus on usability and reliability, so that passenger’s experience could be nothing less than exceptional

 - Public Transport Authorities (PTA) and Public Transport Operators (PTO).

-For public transport authorities and operators, the benefit comes from the decreased cost of fare collection and more efficient operation.
+- Decreased cost of fare collection and more efficient operation.
 In the case of a traditional card-based ticketing, the average cost of fare collection is about 13-15 percentage of the sales revenue.
 Thanks to account-based approach, fare collection costs can be reduced well under 10 percent.
-From the passenger point of view, account-based ticketing offer seamless public transport user experience.
-It eliminates the need to hunt down the ticket kiosk, which can be incredibly annoying when the weather is terrible, or you’re a tourist in a foreign city, or just in a hurry to catch the tram that leaves shortly.
-Also, it eliminates the need to carry cash on you to pay for the fare.